Vintouka/Calorie-Counter/README.md

 # Calorie Counter

-# Description of Application
+## Description of Application
-This project is a android application created in Android-Studio built using Java, with the intended purpose to be able to provide users with a method to be able to track and maintain their caloric goals through input of various food items, in which the user will store and record the items name, caloric vaLue, and quantity of item, to meet a set caloric goal throughout the day.
-The application will also have access to a calendar feature which will allow the user to be able to view previous entries on previous days and keep a tab on wether their goals have or have not been met.
-Furthermore the application also provides the use of a notificatin feature which the user could use, enabling them to be able to set reminders throughout the day and allow custom messges to be sent to remind them of any specific needs that need to be attended too.
+This project is an Android application created in Android Studio built using Java, with the intended purpose to provide users with a method to track and maintain their caloric goals through input of various food items, in which the user will store and record the item's name, caloric value, and quantity of item, to meet a set caloric goal throughout the day.
+The application will also have access to a calendar feature which will allow the user to view previous entries on previous days and keep a tab on whether their goals have or have not been met.
+Furthermore, the application also provides the use of a notification feature which the user could use, enabling them to set reminders throughout the day and allow custom messages to be sent to remind them of any specific needs that need to be attended to.

-#File Structuere
+## File Structure

     app/
         └── java/com.example.caloriecounter/